Svein-Tore/Airpy/README.md

 # Airpy
-## Micro:bit drone with Python kode
+## Micro:bit drone with Python code
 This is a Python library for controlling a drone with micro:bit and Python code.
 If you open this repository in PyCharm, you will get tools that allow you to "flash" the program directly to Micro:bit.
 You can also save files on micro:bit and retrieve files from micro:bit.
 You can find these tools under Tools and External tools after the installation:

 ![Pycharm meny](https://github.com/Svein-Tore/Airpy/blob/master/menu_eng_PyCharm.png)